Nats score 7 in 8th, rally past Brewers 8-5; Harper ejected

 TRAINER'S ROOM

-Nationals: Manager Dusty Baker did not have an update on whether RHP Stephen Strasburg would make his next scheduled start, but said the Nationals were taking a big picture approach.
-Strasburg left Sunday's appearance after two innings with forearm pain that doctors later diagnosed as a nerve impingement.
-Washington entered Wednesday with an 11 1/2 game lead in the NL East. .
+Nationals: RHP Stephen Strasburg (forearm) will land on the 10-day DL Thursday retroactive to July 24.
+Baker said Strasburg, who exited after two innings on Sunday at Arizona, is expected to miss just one start.
+RHP Erick Fedde will arrive from AAA-Syracuse to make Saturday's start. .
 The Nationals reinstated OF Ryan Raburn from the bereavement list and promptly placed him on the 10day DL retroactive to July 23 with a left trapezius strain.

 UP NEXT